-As of December 31, 2020, management assesses the outcome of several court proceedings and claims where the Group's companies act as defendants in the aggregate amount of RUB 1,146 million as possible based on the management's analysis and discussions with the legal advisers.
+As of December 31, 2021, management assesses the outcome of several court proceedings and claims where the Group's companies act as defendants in the aggregate amount of RUB 1,623 million as possible based on the management's analysis and discussions with the legal advisers.

-As of December 31, 2020, the Group as a defendant is involved in the court proceeding regarding the third party metallurgical plant's bankruptcy case.
+As of December 31, 2021, the Group as a defendant is involved in the court proceeding regarding the third party metallurgical plant's bankruptcy case.
 It is not practicable to estimate the potential effect of this claim and the timing of the payment, if any.
 The Group has been advised by its legal counsel that it is only possible, but not probable, that the action will succeed for the Group.
+As of December 31, 2021, a number of Group's companies as a defendant is involved in the litigation in Cyprus initiated by the minority shareholder of the Group's subsidiary.
+Interim decision of the Cypriot Court imposed interim measures prohibiting to transfer assets of these Group's companies located in Cyprus in the amount up to EUR 80 million outside of Cyprus Republic and to deal with and alienate assets of these Group's companies in the amount up to EUR 80 million in other jurisdictions.